Goh Poh Seng

 Upon his return to Singapore in 1961, Goh became committed to the development of arts and literature in post-independent Singapore.
 With the intention of giving both Singaporean and Malaysian writers a viable platform to publish their works, he founded the literary magazine, Tumasek, in 1964, and co-founded Centre 65 a year later to promote the arts.
 It was during this time that he started writing plays, with his first play, The Moon Is Less Bright (1964), being set in rural Singapore just before and during the Japanese Occupation.
 He went on to write two more plays, When Smiles Are Done (1965; later re-named Room With Paper Flowers) and Elder Brother (1966), with both pioneering the use of Singlish in drama.
-This lended a distinctive Singaporean voice to his works, in a time when theatre in Singapore was dominated by its Eurasian community.
+This lent a distinctive Singaporean voice to his works.

 Goh continued contributing his time and expertise to various arts and cultural organisations, chairing the National Theatre Trust and serving as vice-chairman of the Arts Council from 1967 to 1973.
-He was also integral in laying the groundwork for institutions such as the Singapore National Symphony, the Singapore Chinese Orchestra and the Singapore Dance Company.
+He was also integral in laying the groundwork for institutions such as the Singapore Symphony Orchestra, the Singapore Chinese Orchestra and the Singapore Dance Company.

-Much like the driving force behind his founding of Tumasek, Goh was keen on publishing the works of both local and other Asian writers in order to bring a wider readership to them, and proceeded to set up his own publishing company, Island Press, with his wife Margaret.
+As seen in his founding of Tumasek, Goh was keen to publish the works of local and other Asian writers, and proceeded to set up his own publishing company, Island Press, with his wife Margaret.